TUM-VT/FTO-Sim/README.md

     FCO_share = 0.1         # Penetration rate of floating car observers
     FBO_share = 0.1         # Penetration rate of floating bike observers
     numberOfRays = 360      # Number of rays generated for ray tracing
     ```

+* The **warm-up settings** ensure an initial warm-up of the SUMO simulation to allow for the generation of a reasonable traffic demand within the simulated traffic network before activating the ray tracing method.
+    ```
+    # Warm-Up Settings

+    delay = 90          #Warm-up time in seconds (during this time in the beginning of the simulation, no ray tracing is performed)
+    ```

+* With the **grid map settings**, customers can specify the grid size for the following visibility count assessment and heat map visualizations.
+With a smaller grid size, the resolution is increased, which leads to higher computational cost and decreased simulation speed.
+    ```
+    # Grid Map Settings:

+    grid_size =  0.5 # Grid Size for Heat Map Visualization (the smaller the grid size, the higher the resolution)
+    ```

 ### Ray Tracing